 What is 5s in Six Sigma?

 5s is basically a concept that had originated in industrial housekeeping in the country of Japan, which now has become an organizational philosophy for continuous improvement.
 It is focused on daily work improvement while engaging in frontline process teams.
-The words that represent 5s are originally Japanese words, and surprisingly, when translated into English, also start with the letter ‘s’.
+The words that represent 5s are originally Japanese words, and surprisingly, when translated into English, they also start with the letter ‘s’.
 What is of importance is the sequence in which these words are understood.
-This sequence if not followed may result in solutions which are not optimal.
+This sequence, if not followed, may result in solutions which are not optimal.

 What are the 5S?

 5S is the basis of all improvements and the key component of a visual workplace.
 Let us see what the 5s are.

 Different type of objects needs to be sorted and kept in order.
 This order can be based on their size or any other parameter.
 Based on the industry you are working in, ‘objects’ can be used ambiguously or interchangeably.
 For example, if you are into logistics and shipment, you can apply this to separating goods from courier service; if you are a fashion influencer, you can sort different types of garments and fabrics and then the accessories, if you are a programmer, you know which computer programming language to use for which application.